Doxuno

 STANDARD EXCLUSIONS

-The obligations of confidentiality under this Agreement shall not apply to any information that the Receiving Party can demonstrate by competent evidence: (a) was already in the public domain at the time of disclosure, or subsequently becomes publicly available through no fault, act, or omission of the Receiving Party; (b) was already known to or in the legitimate possession of the Receiving Party at the time of disclosure, as evidenced by the Receiving Party's contemporaneous written records; (c) is independently developed by the Receiving Party without reference to, reliance upon, or use of any Confidential Information of the Disclosing Party, as demonstrated by documented evidence; or (d) is disclosed to the Receiving Party on a non-confidential basis by a third party who is not, to the Receiving Party's knowledge, under any obligation of confidentiality with respect to such information.
+The obligations of confidentiality under this Agreement shall not apply to any information that the Receiving Party can demonstrate by competent evidence: (a) was already in the public domain at the time of disclosure, or subsequently became publicly available through no fault, act, or omission of the Receiving Party; (b) was already known to or in the legitimate possession of the Receiving Party at the time of disclosure, as evidenced by the Receiving Party's contemporaneous written records; (c) is independently developed by the Receiving Party without reference to, reliance upon, or use of any Confidential Information of the Disclosing Party, as demonstrated by documented evidence; or (d) is disclosed to the Receiving Party on a non-confidential basis by a third party who is not, to the Receiving Party's knowledge, under any obligation of confidentiality with respect to such information.
 The burden of proving that any of these exclusions applies shall rest with the Party claiming the exclusion.

 5.